-The expansion header was designed for the hobby engineer in mind.
-The expansion connector gives the user the option of using the optional slot expander board for Apple 1 compatible boards, or running the connector via a ribbon cable to a breadboard for designing add-on hardware.
+The replica 1 expansion header was designed for the hobby engineer in mind.
+The Apple 1 expansion slot gives the user the ability to use Apple 1 compatible boards, or expanding even more with the edge connector and the 3 slot adapter.

 As well as being able to run all the original Apple 1 software and hardware, the replica 1 has the capability to use modern hardware like a ps/2 keyboard and use a standard PC ATX power supply or wall brick power supply to power the replica 1.
-The added USB/serial port gives the user the ability to download programs right from your PC or Mac into the replica 1 making software sharing possible.
+The added Serial port gives the user the ability to download programs right from your PC or Mac into the replica 1 making software sharing possible.

-Figure 4: Logic diagram of replica 1 SE computer
+Figure 4: Logic diagram of replica 1 TE computer

 Keeping a simple design structure was important with the replica 1.
 Chip reduction is the way Woz designed the Apple 1 and the replica 1 follows in its path.
-While it's true that the replica 1 board contains more IC's than the original replica 1, the added features give the user flexibility that wasn't available before.
+While it's true that the replica 1 TE board contains more IC's than the original replica 1, the added features give the user flexibility that wasn't available before.
+The TE (Third Edition) replica 1 uses the new Parallax Propeller as the I/O controller.
+This new micro-controller has the ability to handle all I/O including video, serial, and PS/2 port.
+This feature reduces chip count and eliminates the need for jumpers.

-While the replica 1 has been in production for 4 years, it is always a work in progress.
+While the replica 1 has been in production for 5 years, it is always a work in progress.
 Sometimes bugs and fixes come up and changes to the board are always discussed on the replica 1 forums.
 For the latest in design changes and modifications, see the replica 1 forum at: